How to Become MVP Certified

 Disability Data Collection

-Disability status questions asked for each patient and accommodation needs asked for those with disabilities
+Required Activity: Disability status questions asked for each patient and accommodation needs asked for those with disabilities.

 Six questions used by the American Community Survey (ACS) and the Behavioral Risk Factor Surveillance Survey (BRFSS) to determine disability status: